Choose a type

-Lymphoblastic lymphoma (LL) is a rare type of fast-growing NHL.
+Lymphoblastic lymphoma (LL) is a rare type of fast-growing non-Hodgkin lymphoma (NHL).
 It develops when the body makes abnormal lymphocytes.
 It can develop from both B-cell and T-cell lymphocytes.
 Lymphocytes are white blood cells that fight infection.

 The abnormal lymphocytes (lymphoma cells) usually build up in lymph nodes but can affect other parts of the body.